alreich/abstract_algebra/README.md

 * Autogeneration of some types of algebras, of arbitrary order, is supported (e.g., symmetric, cyclic).
 * Subalgebras (e.g., subgroups) can be determined, along with related functionality (e.g, ``is_normal()``).
 * Groups, Rings, and Fields can be used to construct Modules and Vector Spaces, including n-dimensional Modules and Vector Spaces using the direct products of Rings and Fields, resp.
+* The Regular Representation of a Monoid, Group, or the additive abelian Group of a Ring or Field, can be computed in either dense or sparse matrix form.

 ## Installation